-Eisen is author of three books that reflect his varied interests: Gersonides on Providence, Covenant, and the Chosen People (State University of New York Press, 1995); The Book of Job in Medieval Jewish Philosophy (Oxford University Press, 2004); and The Peace and Violence of Judaism: From the Bible to Modern Zionism (Oxford University Press, 2011); and Religious Zionism, Jewish Law, and the Morality of War (Oxford University Press, 2017); Judaism and Violence: A Historical Analysis with Insights from Social Psychology (Cambridge University Press, 2021).
+Eisen is author of six books that reflect his varied interests: Gersonides on Providence, Covenant, and the Chosen People (State University of New York Press, 1995); The Book of Job in Medieval Jewish Philosophy (Oxford University Press, 2004); The Peace and Violence of Judaism: From the Bible to Modern Zionism (Oxford University Press, 2011); and Religious Zionism, Jewish Law, and the Morality of War (Oxford University Press, 2017); Judaism and Violence: A Historical Analysis with Insights from Social Psychology (Cambridge University Press, 2021).
 He also co-edited Philosophers and the Jewish Bible (University of Maryland Press, 2008) with Charles Manekin.
 Eisen is currently working on a book entitled, Jews, Judaism, and Success: The Religious Roots of Modern Jewish Achievement.

 Eisen is active as a consultant on issues of religion and international conflict with an interest in fostering better relations between Jews, Christians, and Muslims throughout the world.
 For this purpose, he has participated in a number of high-level dialogues and consultations in Washington and abroad.
-He serves on the Middle East Advisory Board for Search for Common Ground.
-He is also on the advisory board of the Center for World Religions, Diplomacy, and Conflict Resolution at George Mason University.